All Episodes

 There's no break in it at all.

-And so it is not in the same category at all, like alternating current.
+And so it is not in the same category at all like alternating current.

-So we call we really should call this DE for direct electricity as opposed to DC for direct current.
+So we call, we really should call this DE for direct electricity as opposed to DC for direct current.

-All right.
+All right?

 Because it's easy therefore to think that alternating current is just this stuff that's alternating back and forth.

-And that's the way that they try and describe it in engineering schools and electronics schools and so on, or electricity and so on, is that you can't shove a direct current into all of our house wire because the resistant build up and the wire would melt, which is true enough.
+And that's the way that they try and describe it in engineering schools and electronic schools and so on, or electricity and so on, is that you can't shove a direct current into all of our house wire because the resistant build up and the wire would melt, which is true enough.

-And so they say what they do is that they allow a brief burst of a direct current and then they reverse it.
+And so they say what they do is that they allow a brief burst of direct current and then they reverse it.

 And so this is alternating current forward and back, forward and back.

-So it goes forward and back through the line in your that leads to your computer or your light or whatever, and then it um doesn't up doesn't heat the light line up and doesn't melt it because of that alternating aspect of coming back.
+So it goes forward and back through the line in your that leads to your computer or your light or whatever.

 So that doesn't make sense in pipes either when you're trying to move water.

-Okay, it does not work in in that in that regard.
+It does not work in that regard.

-Uh so it so this understanding is a little flaky at best.
+So this understanding is a little flaky at best.

-And this understanding creates a huge breakthrough in both dealing with DC current and with um alternating current with AC and supplying the current for the house.
+And this understanding creates a huge breakthrough in both dealing with DC current and with alternating current with AC and supplying the current for the house.

 We're talking extreme alpine environment.

-And there's a canal on one side of them because the land ripped, and so the foothills on one side of them ripped and and are now in this place that we call the Kitzap Peninsula.
+And so the foothills on one side of them ripped and are now in this place that we call the Kitsap Peninsula.

-And um that's where I I got my property.
+And that's where I got my property.

-So I've got property that's on the torn half of some foothills, so the gentle part is getting up to the foothills that would have been attached to the Olympic Mountains, only now they're not.
+So the gentle part is getting up to the foothills that would have been attached to the Olympic Mountains.

-That one area we were walking up that that caused so much pain in the back and the hip and stuff was we were going up a foot of altitude uh for every step forward.
+That one area we were walking up that caused so much pain in the back and the hip and stuff was we were going up a foot of altitude for every step forward.

 So it's like stairs.

-Uh seriously, um seriously steep.
+Seriously, seriously steep.

 Got electric boat, right?

-No problem, no fuel required.
+No fuel required.

-Maybe even an RV for the engine.
+Put it in an RV, you know, maybe even an RV for the engine.

 But I was thinking, you know, for all the electrical needs.